Brook Green

-Brook Green is an affluent sub-neighbourhood of Hammersmith in the London Borough of Hammersmith and Fulham.
+Brook Green is a sub-neighbourhood of Hammersmith in the London Borough of Hammersmith and Fulham.
 Located approximately 3.6 mi west of Charing Cross, it is bordered by Kensington, Holland Park, Shepherd's Bush, Hammersmith and Brackenbury Village.

 The Brook Green neighbourhood takes its name after the recreational park space also named Brook Green, which runs from Shepherd's Bush Road to Hammersmith Road.

 The area is principally composed of tree-lined streets with Victorian townhouses and boasts a significant French and Italian, as well as growing Chinese, expatriate community.

-Brook Green itself and adjacent streets are among the most prestigious and expensive residential addresses in the London Borough of Hammersmith and Fulham due to their proximity to leading schools such as St Paul's Girls' School, Bute House Preparatory School for Girls, St James Independent Schools, Ecole Francaise Jacques Prevert, Kensington Wade, and Wetherby Pembridge.

 Brook Green has two main shopping areas, Shepherd's Bush Road and Blythe Road, the latter of which is home to a number of small, independent shops.
-Also tucked in behind the green is a large Tesco supermarket.
 Brook Green is also close to Kensington High Street, King Street and Westfield London.